DEVILENMO/DeadEye-Auto-Aiming-System/README.md

 ### Aiming Module (DeadEyeAutoAimingModule)
 - **Core Aiming Functions**: Implements the fundamental features necessary for assisted aiming, such as target locking and trajectory adjustment.
 - **Customization and Extension**: Designed with extensibility in mind, allowing users to inherit from or modify the base class to create customized aiming modules tailored to specific requirements.

+### Mouse control module (MouseControlModule)
+- **SimpleMouseController**: Mouse control class instance.
+The `DeadEyeAutoAimingModule` class will instantiate this class during `__init__` and use this class to control the mouse.
+Users need to implement the two mouse control functions in this class, `click_left_button` and `move_mouse`, which correspond to clicking the left mouse button and moving the mouse respectively.
+- **Customized Extension**: Users can freely implement this class, and can easily use Raspberry Pi or other devices to control the mouse.
+In addition, the author has not implemented the two mouse control functions and other hardware of this class for users.
+The corresponding legal risks after the control function and user programming are implemented need to be borne by the user himself.

 ## 使用指南